hendrikcech/rft/assignment1/draft-rft.md

 |                            ...                                |
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```

+A File-Request contains the number of requested files in its first two bytes.
+After another reserved (for future use) two bytes, each requested file has a section containing the lenght of the Path linking to the file, the path name itself and an offset, from which the file is to be transferred.

 ## Response to File Request
 Sent by the server.
 Presented message structure can be repeated for multiple files.